 The legal and financial responsibilities of the Returning Officer for the conduct of elections are personal.

-The Council is required to place the services of its officers at the disposal of the Returning Officer, who may in writing appoint one or more Deputy Returning Officers to discharge any or all of his functions.
+The Council is required to place the services of its officers at the disposal of the Returning Officer.
+He or she may in writing appoint one or more Deputy Returning Officers to discharge any or all of his or her functions.

 During elections there is a large number of general clerical tasks to be completed, for which an hourly rate is paid, based on the Harrow equivalent figure.